NandishDPatel/iNotebook/README.md

 # iNotebook
-## iNotebook is a modern, secure, and user-friendly note-taking application developed using MERN stack technologies.
+## iNotebook is a modern, secure, and user-friendly note-taking application developed using MERN stack technologies along with Bootstrap.

 ## Some key features: